Everyone loves the romance, action, and drama of a good story. Honestly, we just eat it up.

 When we listen to stories we connect with, our brain releases cortisol.
 Cortisol is responsible for our fight or flight instinct and is usually released during times of distress.
 When we listen to stories, we actually activate the same parts of our brain that we would use as if we were experiencing real life.
 If there’s distress in the story, our brain reacts and releases the hormone, making us more attentive to the story and more focused and driven to reach a resolution.

 When we do reach the end, the cortisol dissipates, and our brain releases dopamine.
-Commonly known as the “feel good” hormone due to its association with pleasure and rewards, dopamine gives us a feeling of satisfaction when we reach the end of the story.
+Commonly known as the “feel-good” hormone due to its association with pleasure and rewards, dopamine gives us a feeling of satisfaction when we reach the end of the story.
 Since we subconsciously know that we’re going to be hit with a small “high” at the end, we’re motivated to follow along and stay interested until the very end.

 If we feel emotionally connected to the story, our brains also release oxytocin.
 Also known as the love hormone, oxytocin shows up when we’re in our most intimate interactions, like kissing a significant other.
-It’s also responsible for creating trust, recognition, and bonding in humans, which, as you can imagine, does wonders for brand loyalty and your startup.
+It’s also responsible for creating trust, recognition, and bonding in humans, which, as you can imagine, does wonder for brand loyalty and your startup.

 Knowing the science behind storytelling can certainly be helpful in knowing what elements to incorporate into your story, but how do you get your audience hooked so you can put that psychology to work?